OlivierSohn/hamazed/BACKLOG.md

 # Backlog

 - animations that grow and then shrink should be immune to collisions
+  - today the detection of when to transition animation, and the detection of should we render the animation point are the same thing.
+  - try with the approach : render always, transition never (getLocation returns insideworld always)
+  - if it's not satisfactory, allow to decouple tests () with a complex datastructure to not do the test a second time when rendering, if detection functions are the same.

 - make color functions with bresenham 3d (code commented in Geo)